1. Summary

 The direct impact of unfunded pension schemes on PSND is very similar to their effect on PSNFL – any holding of liquid assets that may be held by some schemes reduce both fiscal aggregates in equal measure.
 The ultimate impact on the two measures may vary slightly, as the balance between other accounts payable and receivable (often associated with timing differences between points when obligation to pay arises and cash moves hands) may affect PSNFL but not PSND.

-3.3 Public sector net borrowing
+3.3 Public sector current budget deficit and public sector net borrowing

 Funded schemes

 In economic statistics, employment-related pensions are considered a component of labour remuneration, which adds a layer of complexity to how the transactions are presented.
-In this section, we focus on the ultimate impact on the fiscal aggregates, starting from the older net presentation and expanding analysis to the new gross presentation followed from September 2019.
+In this section, we focus on the ultimate impact on the fiscal aggregates, starting from the older net presentation and expanding analysis to the gross presentation followed from September 2019.
 Section 4 explains the mechanics in more detail.

 Under the net approach, the combination of pension contribution and transfers were the only transactions affecting public sector net borrowing.
 Under the gross presentation, we also include the value of transactions affecting net borrowing of pension administrators.
 Many of these are already accounted for by managers’ actual and imputed pension contributions and do not change net borrowing at the public sector level.
-Yet a smaller number of revenue and expenditure items are not directly passed to (or from) pension manager and are added to the calculation of PSNB.
+Yet a smaller number of revenue and expenditure items are not directly passed to (or from) pension manager and are added to the calculation of PSCBD and PSNB.

 The principal set of transactions falling under the latter category are those associated with finance costs.
-The discrepancy between the value of property income payable – unwinding of the discount rate – and interest and dividends on investment assets, which characterises defined benefit (DB) pension schemes, is transmitted to PSNB, likely increasing it compared with the net presentation.
-In addition, direct net acquisitions of capital assets are treated as expenditure, even if conducted for investment purposes, and also increase PSNB.
+The discrepancy between the value of property income payable – unwinding of the discount rate – and interest and dividends on investment assets, which characterises defined benefit (DB) pension schemes, is transmitted to PSCBD and PSNB, likely increasing it compared with the net presentation.

 Unfunded schemes

 ESA 2010 considers obligations under unfunded pension schemes to be contingent liabilities, which should not be reported on the balance sheet.
-By implication, this eliminates the effect of imputed flows reflecting change in actuarial liability from the measurement of PSNB.
+By implication, this eliminates the effect of imputed flows reflecting change in actuarial liability from the measurement of PSCBD and PSNB.

 Actual pension contributions are similarly made by public sector employers on behalf of employees.
 They are, however, deemed to be paid back to pension schemes by the employees without creating a financial liability for the government.
 Pension contributions therefore appear completely neutral on the public sector level, in contrast with funded pensions schemes whereby further adjustments are made to ensure that their ultimate effect on net borrowing is not neutralised.

-In effect, that means that the ultimate impact on PSNB comes from the public sector’s actual expenditure on pension benefits.
+In effect, that means that the ultimate impact on PSCBD and PSNB comes from the public sector’s actual expenditure on pension benefits.
 A much smaller impact may be caused by transfers of pension between schemes: the absence of liability means that members leaving or joining public sector schemes take away (or bring in) assets but not the associated liability.

 Back to table of contents